37.106.1956 MENTAL HEALTH CENTER: COMPREHENSIVE SCHOOL AND COMMUNITY TREATMENT PROGRAM (CSCT), SERVICES AND STAFFING

-(5) The CSCT program must employ sufficient qualified staff to deliver all CSCT services to youth as outlined in the ITP for the youth and in accordance with the contract between the school and mental health center.
+(5) The CSCT program must employ sufficient qualified staff to deliver all CSCT services to the youth as outlined in the ITP for the youth and in accordance with the contract between the school and the licensed mental health center.

-(6) The CSCT program must employ or contract with a program supervisor who has daily overall responsibility for the CSCT program and who is knowledgeable about the mental health service and support needs of the youth.
-The program supervisor may provide direct CSCT services, but this position may not fill the functions of the staff positions described in (6) and (7) for more than three months.
+(7) The CSCT program must employ or contract with a program supervisor who has daily overall responsibility for the CSCT program and who is knowledgeable about the mental health service and support needs of the youth.
+The program supervisor may provide direct CSCT services, but this position may not fill the functions of the staff positions described in (8) and (9) for more than six months.

-(7) Each CSCT team must include a full-time equivalent mental health professional, who may be a licensed or in-training mental health professional, as defined in ARM 37.87.702(3).
+(8) Each CSCT team must include a mental health professional, who may be a licensed or in-training mental health professional, as defined in ARM 37.87.702(3).
 In-training mental health professionals must be:

 (a) supervised by a licensed mental health professional; and

-(8) Each CSCT team must include a full-time equivalent behavioral aide.
+(9) Each CSCT team may include up to two behavioral aides.
 A behavioral aide must work under the clinical oversight of a licensed mental health professional and provide services for which they have received training that do not duplicate the services of the licensed or in-training mental health professional.
 All behavioral aides initially employed after July 1, 2013 must have a high school diploma or a GED and at least two years:

 (a) experience working with emotionally disturbed youth;